kraiyani/author-profiling-pan-clef-2018/README.md

 The focus is on author profiling in social media since we are mainly interested in everyday language and how it reflects basic social and personality processes.

 # Task

 The focus was on gender identification in Twitter, where text and images may be used as information sources.
-The languages:

-English
-Spanish
-Arabic
+The languages:English, Spanish , and Arabic

 # Training Corpus